CesarNasr/CesarNasr.github.io/index.md

 ## About Me

-Experienced Android & Flutter Developer with a demonstrated history of working in the computer software industry.
+Passionate and experienced Android & Flutter Developer with a demonstrated history of working in the computer software industry.
 Skilled in Kotlin,Java, Mobile Applications, Dart and Quality Assurance.
 Good in SQL , PHP and web development.
 Strong engineering professional with a Bachelor of Science (BS) focused in Computer Science

 ## My Recent Work